Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

-Butterflies are beautiful creatures, and every gardener enjoys seeing these delightful insects fluttering around the blooms in their gardens.
+Butterflies are beautiful, and every gardener enjoys seeing these delightful insects fluttering around the blooming flowers in their gardens.

-Monarch and swallowtail butterflies are among the most recognized butterflies, and attracting these beauties into your garden will also invite many other types of butterflies to visit.
+Monarch and swallowtail butterflies are among the most recognized butterflies, and attracting these beauties into your garden will also invite many other types of butterflies and beneficial bugs to visit.
 Planting a butterfly-friendly garden will bring in the locals, which might include spicetails, painted ladies, and red admirals.
-Plant a few different types of the plants and flowers that they like to eat—both as caterpillars and then later on as adults—offer them water and shelter, and the butterflies will come.
+Plant a few different types of the plants and flowers that they like to eat—both as caterpillars and then later on as adults—and offer them water and shelter, and the butterflies will come.

-Planting a butterfly garden does not require a lot of space, and many nectar providing annuals and perennials can be grown successfully in window boxes and containers.
-Planting the different types of flowers and plants that butterflies need for each phase of their life cycle, from laying eggs and feeding hungry caterpillars to providing nectar for adults, ensures that these beautiful creatures will visit your garden year after year.
+Planting a butterfly garden doesn't require a lot of space, and many nectar-providing annuals and perennials can be grown successfully in window boxes and containers.
+Planting the different types of flowers and plants that butterflies need for each phase of their life cycle, from laying eggs and feeding hungry caterpillars to providing nectar-rich plants for adults, ensures that these beautiful creatures will visit your garden year after year.

 Plant a Flowering Perennial Garden

-To increase the chances of attracting the local butterflies from the surrounding area into your garden, plant a variety of native flowering plants and shrubs.
-Butterflies are attracted to milkweed plants, and they also feed on the blooms of purple coneflowers, coreopsis and tickseeds, bee balm, and the popular buddleia butterfly bushes.
+To increase our chances of attracting the local butterflies from the surrounding area into our garden, we plant a variety of native flowering plants and shrubs.
+Some of our favorite perennials for butterflies include milkweed, purple coneflowers, Black-eye Susans, coreopsis, bee balm, and several varieties of buddleia butterfly bushes.

 Plant your butterfly garden in full sun.
 Entice the adult butterflies to visit your garden by offering the nectar from a mixture of annual and perennial flowers.
 Extending the blooms from different plants throughout the spring and summer will encourage butterflies to stay in the garden longer, and perhaps to lay their eggs and begin the cycle for the next generation of butterflies.